Weaving Worldsheet Supermultiplets from the Worldlines Within: Introduction, Rationale and Summary

 Supersymmetry has been utilized in physics for about four decades\cite{r1001,rPW,rWB,rBK}, as it stabilizes the vacuum and simplifies renormalization or even eliminates the need for it.
 Nevertheless, and although the use of off-shell fields is paramount in quantum theories, off-shell formulations of supersymmetric models are still known only for relatively low total number of supercharges, $N$ (counting each real spinor component separately).
 This situation has remained largely unchanged in the past two decades (as reviewed, e.g., in Ref.\cite{rES-SuGra}), and has been recognized as a major remaining challenge\cite{rGLPR}.

 To this end, Refs.\cite{rGR-1,rGR0} proposed: ({ \bf1})~classifying the off-shell worldline supermultiplets (which are technically simpler owing to the simplicity of the Lorentz group $\Spin(1,0)\simeq\ZZ_2$), and then ({ \bf2})~determining which of these extends to higher-dimensional spacetimes and reconstructing the models built from them.
-It turns out that worldlines admit myriads\ft{For $N\leq32$, there are ${\gtrsim}\,10^{12}$ inequivalent families of supermultiplets, within each of which the supermultiplets have the same {\em\/chromotopology\/} (see below) but where the number and variety of the component (super)field relative engineering dimensions grows hyper-exponentially with $N$\cite{r6-1,r6-3,r6-3.2,r6-1.2}.} of inequivalent {\bsf adinkraic} supermultiplets\cite{rA,r6-1,r6-3c,r6-3,r6-3.2,r6-1.2} of $(N\,{\leq}\,32)$-extended worldline supersymmetry; see also Refs.\cite{rPT,rT01,rT01a,rCRT,rKRT,rKT07,rGKT10}.
-A supermultiplet is adinkraic if each of its component (super)fields is mapped by each supercharge to precisely one other of its component (super)fields or a derivative thereof.
-Recently provided numerical criteria\cite{rFIL,rFL} demonstrate that a rather small fraction of off-shell worldline supermultiplets extends to $(3{+}1)$- and higher-dimensional spacetime.
+It turns out that worldlines admit myriads\ft{For $N\leqslant32$, there are ${>}\,10^{12}$ inequivalent families of supermultiplets, within each of which the supermultiplets have the same {\em\/chromotopology\/} (see below) but where the number and variety of the component (super)field relative engineering (mass-)dimensions grows hyper-exponentially with $N$\cite{r6-1,r6-3,r6-3.2,r6-1.2,r6-3.1}.
+Recently provided numerical\cite{rFIL,rFL} and graphical\cite{rGH-obs} criteria demonstrate that a rather small fraction of off-shell worldline supermultiplets extends to $(3{+}1)$- and higher-dimensional spacetime.} of inequivalent {\bsf adinkraic} supermultiplets\cite{rA,r6-1,r6--1,r6-3c,r6-3,r6-3.2,r6-1.2} of $(N\,{\leqslant}\,32)$-extended worldline supersymmetry; see also Refs.\cite{rPT,rT01,rT01a,rCRT,rKRT,rKT07,rGKT10}.
+In such supermultiplets, each component field is mapped by each supercharge to precisely one other component field or a derivative thereof; graphical depictions of such supermultiplets are Adinkras.
+The familiar supermultiplets from the standard literature on models in 3+1-dimensional spacetime are either themselves adinkraic or may be built from adinkraic ones\cite{rUMD09-1,rUMD09-2,rGHHS-CLS,rUMD12-3}.